 Clinton Kelly’s fabulous sweet potato burgers are a hit in our house, definitely the best veggie burgers we’ve ever had!
-Vegetarian.
+Vegan.

 For the last year, I’ve been blessed to be able to work from home, full-time, while I started my food blog.
 However, I recently started a new job that I think is perfect for me and the blog!
 I think we’ll both benefit and grow a lot with this new venture.